infiniteloop108/CS654-Dumb-Calculator/README.md

 3. Android Studio (with sdk 22, 23)

 ##Setting up redis:
-Download the latest redis and install it
+Download the latest redis and install it.
 You next need to setup directories for redis persistence/temp files

 	sudo mkdir /etc/redis
 	sudo mkdir /var/redis